 Why This Matters

 This is where things get tricky, especially when you’re searching online for information.
 You might see someone in a Facebook group or on a blog talking about their experience applying through the British Council, or explaining how the Irish program works.
 But that information might not apply to you at all if you’re applying through NALCAP.
+For example:

 - The application timeline may be different